How do we help someone with dementia feel secure in our care?

 With memory loss comes an altered sense of reality—both about the past and the present.
 If I accept the inaccuracies that result from memory loss and work with them, rather than demanding that my loved ones or clients to use the memory and rational thought skills no longer available to them, they will again begin to feel safe with me.

 People with dementia continue to learn experientially.
 They will either learn that they are safe in our care, or that they are not, through their day-to-day experiences with us.
+The anxiety or security they feel will linger on, even when they cannot remember what has happened.
 It’s up to us to help them learn that they are still safe even as the dementia progresses.